-The November 2017 issue of Cultural Anthropology included the research article “Toward a Fugitive Anthropology: Gender, Race, and Violence in the Field," by Maya Berry, Claudia Chávez Argüelles, Shanya Cordis, Sarah Ihmoud, and Ruth Velásquez Estrada.
+The November 2017 issue of Cultural Anthropology included the research article “Toward a Fugitive Anthropology: Gender, Race, and Violence in the Field," by Maya Berry, Claudia Chávez Argüelles, Shanya Cordis, Sarah Ihmoud, and Elizabeth Velásquez Estrada.
 In the wake of #MeToo and the resulting dialogues over sexual assault and its intersection with racial identities in the United States, this article brings these issues home to anthropology by combining autoethnography with an analysis of how researchers’ bodies are gendered and racialized—in the field, in the academy, and in daily life.
 These processes make women of color researchers vulnerable in a way that has not been addressed in anthropological theory, praxis, or training.
 This post offers a guide for engaging with the article by Berry and colleagues and its implications.
 Included below are suggested additional readings, prompts for an in-class discussion, and an empathy-building exercise that encourages participants to think critically about their own interactions with power inequities, whether inside or outside of academia.

 Graduate and advanced undergraduate students, as well as faculty.
 The concept of fugitive anthropology is a versatile and important one, which could be addressed in courses focused on anthropological theory or ethnographic research methods, as well as courses that focus on race or feminist, activist, or queer anthropology.
 The article might also serve as a starting point for a discussion among faculty about best practices for mentoring and advising students.

 - Become familiar with the concepts, methods, and critiques of activist anthropology.

 - Understand and evaluate the role of "the field" in contemporary research, and how it impacts researchers differently due to varied identities and backgrounds.

 - Understand and evaluate the power dynamics that surface in the autoethnographies of the authors, including their experiences in and out of the field.